 If you have read my first series “My Story” then you will recall how, at in the beginning, I absolutely refused to admit that the terrors that were plaguing Jane were supernatural.

 I understand completely if you’re immediately skeptical of the idea of demons running wild in your brain.
 I certainly was!
 If your suffering with depression or anxiety, I encourage you to hear me out.
-You have nothing to loose by considering this theory.
+You have nothing to lose by considering this theory.
 If I’m wrong, then you are exactly in the same place where you currently find yourself.